aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 }
 ```

 A lot better, no?
 You should also have noticed that all the framework is architectured this way : instead of having a `padding` property in many components, simply nest any component into a `Padding` object.
-Have you also noticed how easy it is to create a `ListView` compared to native solution ?
+Have you also noticed how easy it is to create a `ListView` compared to native solutions ?
 I find the **APIs very well designed**, all focused on developer experience, simplicity and productivity.
 Congratulations to Google engineers.

 #### Wide catalog of widgets